MosesKonsue/MosesKonsue.github.io/_posts/2021-09-24-Validation.md

 We open up **burpsuite** in order to intercept the form.

-It seems that when we supply a country and username to the form on the website we see that in burpsuite intercept it looks like:
+It seems that when we supply a country and username to the form on the website, we see in burpsuite intercept it looks like:

 ```
 username=test&country=Brazil